fieldtrip/website/development/project/opm_helmet_design.md

 FIXME show how to plot the labels

-## Part 4 - putting it together
+## Part 4 - putting the helmet design together

-Throughout this tutorial we are using [Autodesk Fusion](https://www.autodesk.com/products/fusion-360/), which is the software we are most familar with.
+Throughout this tutorial we are using [Autodesk Fusion](https://www.autodesk.com/products/fusion-360/), which is the software we are most familiar with.
 You can sign up as a student or educator and get an educational license for free, or you can sign up for a free personal license.
-However, you can also [SolidWorks](https://www.solidworks.com), [FreeCAD](https://www.freecad.org), [Blender](https://www.blender.org), or other 3D design software.
+However, you can also use [SolidWorks](https://www.solidworks.com), [FreeCAD](https://www.freecad.org), [Blender](https://www.blender.org), or other 3D design software.
 The required characteristics of the software are that it should be able to read and write STL files, and that it should be able to combine different geometries by means of (Boolean) addition and subtraction.
-For example, we have the STL file of the basic helmet shape from an MRI and the software should be able to cut off the lower part to accomodate the face, ears and neck.
+For example, we have the STL file of the basic helmet shape from an MRI and the software should be able to cut off the lower part to accommodate the face, ears and neck.
 Furthermore, it should be able to remove material from the helmet shell based on the cutting tool "holes" that are defined as STL files.

-FIXME insert soime screenshots and explanation
+FIXME insert some screenshots and explanation

+### Padding

+The padding is an STL object that is used to make the helmet locally thicker or to give it more "body" at the location wher ethe sensor holder needs to be glued in.
+This is needed if you have a thin and lightweight helmet shell and if the sensor holder is placed somewhere with a lot of curvature.
+The padding STL object will be mainly fall inside the helmet and will largely be cut away by the hole STL object.

 ## Part 5 - making grad structure and a layout

-To reconstruct the sources underlying the MEG recordings and for some of the denoising algorithms (specifically ft_denoise_hfc, ft_denoise_amm, and ft_denoise_sss) you need the specification of the [sensor definition](/faq/source/sensors_definition/).
+To reconstruct the sources underlying the MEG recordings and for some of the denoising algorithms (specifically `ft_denoise_hfc`, `ft_denoise_amm`, and `ft_denoise_sss`) you need the specification of the [sensor definition](/faq/source/sensors_definition/).
 Although OPMs are commonly magnetometers, in FieldTrip we refer to this sensor definition as the `grad` structure.
-If you read in data from a SQUID MEG recording, you will get the grad structure in the raw data representation.
-If you read in data from an OPM MEG recording (for example a fif file), you might also get the grad structure in the raw data representation.
+If you read in data from a SQUID MEG recording, you will get the `grad` structure in the raw data representation.
+If you read in data from an OPM MEG recording (for example a fif file), you might also get the `grad` structure in the raw data representation.
 In some cases the sensor positions are known to the OPM system (for example with the FieldLine smart helmet) or have been added by postprocessing the recording with custom software to add the sensor localization (for example with the QuSpin Halo).
-If you use a custom designed and 3D printed OPM helmet, the OPM acquisition software will record the MEG signals just fine, but does not know where the sensors are or what their orientation is.
-Hence you have to construct a `grad` structure to complement teh subsequent analysis.
+If you use a custom designed and 3D-printed OPM helmet, the OPM acquisition software will record the MEG signals just fine, but does not know where the sensors are or what their orientation is.
+Hence you have to construct a `grad` structure to complement the subsequent analysis.

 FIXME document how to obtain the grad structure